-There are two basic ways to create a script:
+There are two ways to create a script:

 TestComplete is equally oriented on each of the supported scripting languages.
 However, each of the languages has its pros and cons that may or may not match your specific requirements.
-Read the Selecting the Scripting Language topic to decide what language you should choose.
+To decide which language to choose, read the following:

 For complete information on the supported scripting languages, use the links below: